-Nothing is easier than wilted spinach, sun dried tomatoes and capers with pan grilled salmon.
+Nothing is easier than wilted spinach and sundried tomatoes and capers with pan grilled salmon.
 If you are in a pinch for a time saver meal, this is it.

-Wilted spinach, sun dried tomatoes with capers is something I’ve made pretty often, but not in the last few years.
+Wilted spinach, sun dried tomatoes with capers is something I’ve made pretty often.
 It is always a hit no matter what you serve it with.
-We usually have fish or pork.
-The star of the ensemble is the wilted spinach, sun dried tomatoes and capers though.
+We usually have it with fish or pork.
+The star of the ensemble is the wilted spinach, sun dried tomatoes and capers.
 To round out this easy, peasy meal, I’ll also fill you in on the salmon and asparagus, the way I fixed them, to have a meal ready in about 15 minutes.

 - 1 tbsp olive oil